ycexiao/scikit-package/doc/source/getting-started.rst

 .. _getting-started:

 ===============
-Getting started Fucking go
+Getting started
 ===============

+Here are the 5 levels of sharing your code.
+We provide tutorials for each level.

 .. include:: snippets/5-levels-table.rst

-- Are you here to start a new project?
+- Are you here to start a new Python project?

-    If you are **new** to programming in general, we recommend you start from Level 1-3 where you learn to reuse your scripts across files and folders.
+    If you are **new** to programming in general, we recommend you start from Levels 1-3, where you learn to reuse your scripts across files and folders without the need to install anything.
+Start :ref:`here <start-new-project-no-package>`.

-    If you have experience in developing scientic code in Python, we recommend you start from Level 4, where you learn to turn your porject into a lightweight Python package that can be installed locally.
+    If you have **experience** in developing scientific code in Python, we recommend you start from Level 4, where you learn to turn your project into a lightweight Python package that can be installed locally.
+Start :ref:`here <start-new-project-package-lightweight>`.

+- Do you want to **release** your code as a fully installable Python package?

+    If your package is already developed with Level 4, and you are ready to release your package, let's learn to migrate from Level 4 to Level 5 and host documentation and release it to PyPI and conda-forge.
+Start :ref:`here <start-new-project-package-full>`.

-- Are you here to migrate your existing Python package to the ``scikit-package`` standard?
-See :ref:`here <standardize-existing-project>`.
+- Are you here to migrate your existing Python package to the Level 5 standard?
+See :ref:`here <migration-guide>`.